thdotnet/azure-docs.pt-br/articles/data-factory/concepts-integration-runtime.md

 ### <a name="data-flow-activity"></a>Atividade de fluxo de dados

-Atividade de fluxo de dados é executada no tempo de execução de integração associado a ela.
+A atividade de fluxo de dados é executada no Integration Runtime associado a ela.

 ## <a name="next-steps"></a>Próximas etapas
 Confira os seguintes artigos: